After analyzing more than 20,000 tech professionals in LATAM, we have enough data to answer a question every Engineering Manager asks:

 This isn’t an opinion piece.
 It’s data.

-Important note: At Talen.to we assess 6 OCEAN dimensions (O, C, E, A, EE, ER), extending the standard Big Five with Relational Engagement (ER) to better capture behavior in organizational contexts.
+Important note: At Talen.to we assess 6 OCEAN dimensions (O, C, E, A, EE, ER), extending the standard Big Five with Structure & Rhythm (ER) to better capture behavior in organizational contexts.

 Methodology